DevOpulent/CS499-Capstone-Project/README.md

 ### Artifact Highlights

-- **CS340 Animal Shelter Application:** A CRUD-based project showcasing database-driven application development.
+- **CS340 Animal Shelter Application:** A CRUD-based project showcasing database-driven application development that allows users to navigate the database for

 #### Enhancement Areas:
 - Improved software design and modularity.